zsmartercn/Tess4Android/README.md

 # Tess4Android
 A fork base on [tess-two](https://github.com/rmtheis/tess-two/) and [Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract).

-We porting Tesseract 4.0(final) to tess-two project and rewrite dot product function with ARM NEON.We add a full feature demo project.
+We porting Tesseract 4.0(final) to tess-two project and rewrite dot product function with ARM NEON.

+The project include a full OCR demo App.

+In next version,
+- We will add binarisation process with photo that need be recognized.

 This project works with: